DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 If you do wish to build the jar, you can use [maven](https://maven.apache.org/download.cgi) to do so.
 The build requires JDK8.
-Before you run the build the first time, you need to download the Apigee Edge dependencies into your local maven repo.
+Before you run the build the first time, you need to download the Apigee dependencies into your local maven repo.

 Preparation, first time only: `./buildsetup.sh`

 To build: `mvn clean package`

-The Jar source code includes tests.
+The source code includes tests.

-If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-callout-encrypted-jwt-20200820.jar)  to your apiproxy/resources/java directory.
-If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Edge API Proxy Editor .
+If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-callout-encrypted-jwt-20210331.jar)  and all the dependencies to your apiproxy/resources/java directory.
+If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Apigee API Proxy Editor .

 ## Build Dependencies

-* Apigee Edge expressions v1.0
+* Apigee expressions v1.0 (provided)
-* Apigee Edge message-flow v1.0
+* Apigee message-flow v1.0 (provided)
-* Bouncy Castle 1.64
+* Bouncy Castle 1.64 (provided)
-* NimbusDS jose-jwt v8.2.1
+* NimbusDS jose-jwt v8.21
 * other dependencies of NimbusDS jose-jwt
+* Ben Manes' caffeine v2.9.0

-These jars are specified in the pom.xml file.
+These dependencies are specified in the pom.xml file.

 You will need to upload the output jar, as well as jose-jwt jar and its dependencies as resources to your Apigee instance, either with the API Proxy or with the organization or environment.

 ## Author

 Dino Chiesa
 godino@google.com

 ## Bugs & Limitations